-In April 2017, IHA and the cooperative Cercle d’Art des Travailleurs de Plantation Congolaise (CATPC) celebrated the Repatriation of the White Cube.
+In April 2017, Human Activities the cooperative Cercle d’Art des Travailleurs de Plantation Congolaise (CATPC) celebrated the Repatriation of the White Cube.
 A quintessential White Cube, designed by OMA, was inaugurated on a former Unilever palm oil plantation in Lusanga, DR Congo.

 With the establishment of the White Cube, the mechanisms through which plantations underwrite the art world are reversed.
 It attracts the capital and visibility needed to invent a new ecological and economic model on site: the post-plantation.
 Former plantation workers develop this new model for landscape restoration in close collaboration with Commonland, notably through various working sessions in Lusanga.